Physical Properties of Geogrids

 Creep strength

 Creep strength can be assessed by subjecting geogrids to long-term loading.
-This involves suspending different-sized weights from the geogrid in temperature-controlled conditions and measuring and recording the strain for a standard duration of 10,000 hours, which is just over a year.
+This involves suspending different-sized weights from the geogrid in temperature-controlled conditions and measuring and recording the strain for a standard duration of 10,000 hours, just over a year.

 Partial reduction factors